 Hickman names new head football coach

-COLUMBIA - Hickman High School named Assistant Coach Devin Brown its new head football coach Tuesday, according to a news release from Athletic Director J.D.
-Coffman.
+COLUMBIA - Hickman has named Cedric Alvis its new head football coach.

-Brown assumed the head coaching duties from Arnel Monroe, who died of a heart attack on June 5.

-Monroe played at Hickman as a student and joined the coaching staff as an assistant in 1995, before taking over as head coach in 2011.

 More News